 The previous Account Owner will become an Admin after transferring ownership.

 Set a project owner

-The Project Owner is the person responsible for maintaining an individual project.
+The Project Owner is the person in charge of an individual project.
 Anyone with access rights assigned in Float can be set as the Project Owner of a project.

-Their avatar is displayed next to the project on the Manage page and they can filter by My projects on the Timeline to view a list of the tasks assigned to the projects they own.
+Their avatar is displayed next to the project on the Manage page, and they can filter by My projects on the Schedule to view a list of the tasks assigned to the projects they own.
 If the Project Owner is ever deleted from Float, the Account Owner takes ownership of their projects.